 - decisive action if a school in special measures fails to make sufficient improvements, so that the education and life chances of pupils are protected.

-These are seen as core duties, although other statutory requirements linked to school improvement include assessment & moderation, the Standing Advisory Council for Religious Education (SACRE), Equalities and Safeguarding.
+These are seen as core duties, although other statutory requirements linked to school improvement include assessment and moderation, the Standing Advisory Council for Religious Education (SACRE), Equalities and Safeguarding.
 Schools themselves now play a leading role in school improvement, with ‘school to school support’ being the preferred model.

 The Role of a Senior School Improvement Officer (SSI0) undertakes a range of school improvement duties and each school is allocated an SSIO by the Local Authority.